How to use Logback SDK v2

 } catch (NullPointerException e) {

-// log.error(e); //Methods not supported by SLF4J.
+// log.error(e); //Method not supported in SLF4J.

 }

-Settings that degrade performance (for developing only)
+Settings that degrade performance (for development use only)

 <!-- Logger -->